aqualaguna/validator-class/README.md

 ## Rule List
 ### type
 #### array
+check if certain field is type array.

+#### not_array
-check if certain field is type array. @deprecated because of array input feature. this validation no need to be checked.
+check if certain field is type not an array.
 #### boolean
 check if the field is a boolean.